tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Divination

-Spells of this school help you perceive things, both mundane and magical, and at higher levels also throughthough time and space.
+Spells of this school help you perceive things, both mundane and magical, and at higher levels also through time and space.

 ---